odat/4cplatform-php-coding-test/README.md

 ```

 ## Generating code coverage reports:

+To help you understand how much unit test coverage is needed for the code written, you can use the following composer command:

 ``` bash
 $ composer coverage
 ```
-This will generate HTML coverage reports under `tests/code-coverage-report` which can be viewed locally in your web browser.
+This will generate HTML coverage reports under `tests/code-coverage-report` which can be viewed locally in your web browser by opening `tests/code-coverage-report/index.html`.

 ## Automatically fix code style using `php-cs-fixer`:
 ``` bash